Py4Phy/PHY432/modules/setup_unix/Unix_Shell.md

 5. Create a new text file `data/notes/hints.txt` and write any [hints](https://en.wikipedia.org/wiki/Ice_planet)  for possible rebel bases into this file.
-6. Open `notes/TODO.txt` in `vs code` and add a note to item 1 too look in the `hints.txt` file.
+6. Open `notes/TODO.txt` in `Visual Studio Code` and add a note to item 1 too look in the `hints.txt` file.
 Save and exit.
 7. Make a copy of your `notes` directory in your work directory.
 Your tree should now look like this: